 This course covers the operation, diagnosis, and repair of manual transmissions/transaxles, clutches, driveshafts, axles, and final drives.
-Topics include theory of torque, power flow, and manual drive train servicing and repair using appropriate service information, tools, and equipment.
-Upon completion, students should be able to explain operational theory, diagnose and repair manual drive trains.
+Topics include theory of torgue, power flow, and

-AUT 231A Man Trans/Axles/Drtrains Lab
+AUT 231A Man Trans/Axles/Drtrains Lab Prerequisites: None Corequisites: AUT 231

 This course is an optional lab for the program that needs to meet NATEF hour standards but does not have a work based learning component in the program.
 Topics include manual drive train diagnosis, service and repair using appropriate service information, tools, and equipment.
 Upon completion, students should be able to diagnose and repair manual drive trains.